metosin/ring-swagger/README.md

 ## Web Schemas

-[Prismatic Schema](https://github.com/Prismatic/schema) is used for describing both the input & output schemas for routes.
+[Prismatic Schema](https://github.com/Prismatic/schema) is used to describe both the input & output schemas for routes.

-As Swagger 2.0 Spec Schema is a pragmatic and deterministic subset of JSON Schema, so not all Clojure Schema elements can be used.
+As Swagger 2.0 Spec Schema is a deterministic subset of JSON Schema, so not all Clojure Schema elements can be used.

-### Schema to Swagger JSON Schema transformation
+### Schema to Swagger JSON Schema conversion

 There are two possible methods to do this: